leriel/pyspark-easy-start/README.md

 +----+---------+---------+---------+
 ```

-There are also `run_sql.sh` and `run_file.sh` scripts working for mac and linux.
+There are also `run_sql.sh`, `run_file.sh` and `run_s3.sh` scripts working for mac and linux.

-Feel free to edit two .py files provided or create new ones.
+Feel free to edit either of the .py files provided or create new ones.
 However, make sure any new files are inside same directory.

 ## Requirements:
 * [docker](https://docs.docker.com/get-docker/)